-Weather Service Internet systems crumbling as key platforms are taxed and fail
+Weather Service Internet systems are crumbling as key platforms are taxed and failing

 The issues have become so widespread and inveterate that one Weather Service office attempted to abandon NWS Chat for an external program, a move rebuked by Weather Service headquarters in Silver Spring.

-On March 15, the Weather Service office in Birmingham, Ala. sent an email to media partners about their decision to switch to Slack, an instant messaging program, ahead of the tornado outbreak March 17, which unleashed nearly 50 twisters.
+On March 15, the Weather Service office in Birmingham, Ala., sent an email to media partners about its decision to switch to Slack, an instant messaging program, ahead of the tornado outbreak March 17 that unleashed nearly 50 twisters.

 “In the interest of public safety and due to factors beyond our control, NWS [Birmingham] will be SWITCHING to Slack Chat as our PRIMARY means of realtime communication until such a time that NWS Chat is proven stable, reliable and has a reliable backup service in place,” read the email sent by warning coordination meteorologist John De Block.